CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/microsoft365/outlook/send-email/send-email-using-microsoft365-block.md

 For more information on:

-- What each of the properties inside [Microsoft365OAuthCertificateCredentials][] needs to be, see [Microsoft365OAuthCertificateCredentials][]
+- What each of the properties in the [Microsoft365OAuthCertificateCredentials][] needs to be, see [Microsoft365OAuthCertificateCredentials][]
 - How to set up an [Outlook][] account so that this authentication mechanism can be used, see [Setting up an Outlook account for OAuth authentication using certificate credentials][]

 #### Properties